ElektraInitiative/libelektra/doc/help/kdb-meta-set.md

 ## DESCRIPTION

 This command allows the user to set the value of an individual metakey.
-If a key does not already exist and the user tries setting a metakey associated with it, the key will be created with a null value.
+If a (non-cascading) key does not already exist and the user tries setting a metakey associated with it, the key will be created with a null value.
+If a cascading key is given that does not resolve to an actual key, the operation is aborted.

 There is some special handling for the metadata atime, mtime and ctime.
 They will be converted to time_t.

-For cascading keys, the namespace will default to `spec`, because that is the place where you usually want to set metadata.

 ## OPTIONS